The Early Years (1911-1917)

 The interior and exterior of the building were also re-decorated, the washrooms improved, and a successful crowdfunding campaign helped pay for the installation of new, more comfortable seats.
 In 2013, the cinema was given an Oxford Preservation Award for the restoration and lighting of the facade.

-The cinema is now a thriving part of Cowley Road’s vibrant cultural community and, with all our programming done in-house, continues the tradition of showing an eclectic mix of independent, mainstream, foreign language, and classic films.
+Thanks to Becky, the cinema is now a thriving part of Cowley Road’s vibrant cultural community and, with all our programming done in-house, continues the tradition of showing an eclectic mix of independent, mainstream, foreign language, and classic films.